The 4 secrets to winning the content "R.A.C.E."

 It's a trendy problem to have.
-According to research quoted by KOMarketing, the number one marketing challenge is "time":
+According to research quoted by KOMarketing, the number one marketing challenge is "time".

 There's a whole debate going on about Quality versus Quantity in Content Marketing, and it's reflected in the responses to that post in my Facebook feed.
 Recommended tactics range from making lists and swipe files, to using dedicated tools, to hiring cheap bloggers on a freelancing platform.

 Whether that task is to find their new favourite pair of shoes, relax after work, sign their child up for ballet classes, or pay a parking fine.
-Pre-sales or after-sales, content should help users effortlessly complete their task.
+Pre-sales or after-sales, content should help people do what they came to you for.

 Read on to find out what they entail.